ibm-cloud-docs/satellite/connector-create-endpoints.md

     You may also need to work with your container platform and operating system to allow outside traffic into your chosen `LISTENPORT`.
 In the previous example, the `LISTENPORT` is `8443`.

+3. Now the resource is reachable from the IP address or the DNS name set up in your container platform on port 8443 in this example.

 ## Creating an access control list (ACL) rule from the CLI
 {: #create-connector-rule-cli}
 {: cli}